×

 Indeed, I have a beautiful inheritance.”

-The easiest way contentment is snatched from our midst is by fixating on what we don’t have.
-It is easy to become anxious when we focus on what isn’t in our control.
+The easiest way contentment is snatched from our midst is by fixating on what we do not have.
+It is easy to become anxious when we focus on what is not in our control.
 In other words, too much content robs contentment.

-The poet who wrote Psalm 16, King David, was the youngest from a family with many sons.
-He couldn’t expect any inheritance from his family, yet he knew that God had allocated a beautiful inheritance for him.
-Regardless of your circumstance—what you were born into or what you have now—God has a kingdom inheritance for everyone who follows him.
+The poet who wrote Psalm 16, King David, was the youngest of a family with many sons.
+He did not expect any inheritance from his family, yet he knew that God had allocated a beautiful inheritance for him.
+Regardless of your circumstance—what you were born into or what you have now—God has a Kingdom inheritance for everyone who follows Him.

 [Related: 3 Pathways to Patience]